JuanLuisGozaloFdez/DevOpsLab4-Jupyter/README.md

       ...
 ```

-This compose file will create a Jupyter (`jupyter`) instances.
+This compose file will create a Jupyter (`jupyter`) docker instance.

-IMPORTANT NOTICE: Port 8888 on the host MUST NOT already in use.
+*** IMPORTANT NOTICE ***: Port 8888 on the host MUST NOT already in use.

 Runbooks will be saved in "runbooks" directory.

+### Other Jupyter installations ***

+In the repository, a Jupyterhub and a Direct Jupyter installation instructions are provided also, in case you prefer/need to follow those instead this docker instuction.

 ## Deploy with docker-compose